A short tour of operator learning theory: Convergence rates, statistical limits, and open questions: Error bounds for empirical risk minimization

 Given a finite collection of noisy samples $\{(u_i,v_i)\}_{i=1}^n\subset\mathcal{U}\times\mathcal{V}$, where

 the objective is to construct an approximation $\hat{\mathscr{G}}$ such that the mean squared error

-is as small as possible.
+is minimized.
 Here, $e_i \in \mathcal{V}$ represents external noise.
 It can be treated either as deterministic (worst-case analysis, e.g., discretization error) or stochastic (e.g., statistical noise).
-In the case of ERM, the learning procedure consists in solving the optimization problem
+In ERM, the learning procedure consists in solving the optimization problem

 where $\mathscr{N}$ is a suitable neural network class that depends on $d$ and $q$.
 Given a minimizer $\hat{g}_n \in \mathscr{N}$ of \eqref{eq:training_pb}, the associated operator approximation is defined as $\hat{\mathscr{G}}_n \coloneqq \mathscr{D}_q \circ \hat{g}_n \circ \mathscr{E}_d$.